Chapter Image by Ande @TDA

-“Weird, yes, but nice,” Hermione replied, “I’ve been an only child all my life… well at least I thought I was… but I always wanted a brother or sister.”
+She thought about that.
+“Weird, yes, but nice,” Hermione replied with a small smile, “I’ve been an only child all my life… well at least I thought I was… but I always wanted a brother or sister.”

 “Yeah.
 I’ve always been envious of people like Ginny and Ron Weasley who have several siblings.”